AdobeDocs/experience-manager-65.en/help/sites-developing/dev-bulk-editor.md

 A default Save servlet implementation is available at /libs/wcm/bulkeditor/save/POST.jsp and is used in the Product List component.
 It takes all the parameters from the request (with a &lt;jcr path&gt;/&lt;property name&gt; format) and writes properties on nodes using the JCR API.
 It also creates node if they do not exist (grid inserted rows).

-The default code should not be used as is as it re-implements what the server natively does (a POST on &lt;jcr path&gt;/&lt;property name&gt;) and is therefore only a good starting point for building a Save servlet that will manage a property inheritance model.
+The default code should not be used as is because it reimplements what the server natively does (a POST on &lt;jcr path&gt;/&lt;property name&gt;) and is therefore only a good starting point for building a Save servlet that can manage a property inheritance model.